oasis-tcs/idpf-specification/idpf_specification.md

 each group contains two RX buffer queues: one with small buffers and one with big buffers.
 If the received packet length is smaller than the small buffer, the whole packet is copied to a small buffer.
-If the packet is bigger than a small buffer the whole packet is copied to 1 or more big buffers.
+If the packet is bigger than a small buffer, the whole packet is copied to one or more big buffers.

 If header split offload is activated and the packet header is